Improvements In Performance

 Tuck Jumps - view exercise

-Jumping Onto Box And Backwards Down
+Jumping Onto Box And Backward Down

-at low height is important.
-Gradually increase the height to increase the
+Starting at low height is important.
+Gradually increase the height to increase the difficulty of the exercise.

 Explosive Jumps Over Box - view exercise

-with the previous exercise, box height increases make this drill more difficult.
+As with the previous exercise, box height increases make this drill more difficult.

 Drop Jumps Off A Box

-at low height and gradually increase.
+Start at low height and gradually increase.
 Anything greater than 60 centimeters (approximately 24 inches) reduces the benefit of the drop jump.

 Rebound Jumps

-the box too high you won't reap the benefits of the exercise.
-Refer to the
+Drop from a set height and then jump vertically immediately upon landing.
+If you have the box too high you won't reap the benefits of the exercise.
+Refer to the recommendations in the previous exercise.

 Sample Starting Programs